slodygin/statefullsets/README.md

-## Manager statefullsets like a PRO
+## Manage statefullsets like a PRO

 # 1. restore state
 ```